 - (5) We are exposed to the risks of leverage, which may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts invested and therefore increases the risks associated with investing in our securities.
 In addition, the costs associated with our borrowings, including any increase in the management fee payable to our investment adviser, GSV Asset Management, are borne by our common stockholders.
-For purposes of this section, we have assumed that we have \$69 million of outstanding borrowings at an annual interest rate of 5.25%, which reflects our outstanding convertible senior notes as of September 30, 2013, and we assume that we issue \$25 million of debt with an interest rate equal to 8.0% per annum. - (6) "Other expenses" (\$5,111,272) are based upon estimates for the 12 months ending November 30, 2014. - (7) Amount reflects our estimated expenses for the 12 months ending November 30, 2014 relating to the temporary investment of proceeds in money market funds pending our investment of such proceeds in portfolio companies in accordance with our investment objective and strategies described in this prospectus. - (8) Net assets attributable to common stock, (as used to calculate the annual expense ratios) reflect our June 30, 2013 net asset value adjusted for the impact of the Senior Convertible Notes issuance and assumed future common stock offerings.
+For purposes of this section, we have assumed that we will borrow for investment purposes an amount equal to \$69 million at an annual interest rate of 5.25%. - (6) "Other expenses" (\$5,111,272) are based upon estimates for the 12 months ending November 30, 2014. - (7) Amount reflects our estimated expenses for the 12 months ending November 30, 2014 relating to the temporary investment of proceeds in money market funds pending our investment of such proceeds in portfolio companies in accordance with our investment objective and strategies described in this prospectus. - (8) Net assets attributable to common stock, (as used to calculate the annual expense ratios) reflect our June 30, 2013 net asset value adjusted for the impact of the Senior Convertible Notes issuance and assumed future common stock offerings.
 Assumed common stock offerings, for purposes of this calculation, are \$50 million each, occurring, respectively, on November 30, 2013; February 28, 2014; May 31, 2014; August 31, 2014.